britebit/SimpleEventStore/README.md

 Sets up callbacks per Cosmos DB operation performed.
 This is useful if you want to record per call data e.g. RU cost of each operation.

 ### UseTypeMap
 Allows you to control the event body/metadata type names.
-Bult in implementations
+Built in implementations
 - DefaultSerializationTypeMap - uses the AssemblyQualifiedName of the type. (default)
 - ConfigurableSerializationTypeMap - provides full control.